freeze-dolphin/RedstoneKontrolo/README.md

 # RedstoneKontrolo
-A 3rd-party plugin of Slimefun which allow players to control the working statue of a machine by using redstone.
+A 3rd-party plugin of Slimefun which allow players to control the working status of a machine by using redstone.